 Rigel is a blue supergiant that is the brightest star in the constellation Orion (the Hunter).
-The star is only 10 million years old, compared to the sun's 4.5 billion, and due to its measured size and brightness it is expected to end in a supernova one day.
+Due to its measured size and brightness it is expected to end in a supernova one day.
 It also has two known companions, Rigel B and Rigel C.

 - Right ascension: 5 hours 14 minute 32.3 seconds

 - Declination: -8 degrees 12 minutes 6 seconds